Collect payment details before creating an Intent

 Create the pricing modelStripe CLI or Dashboard

-This example uses a fixed-price service with two different service-level options: Basic and Premium.
+This example uses flat-rate pricing with two different service-level options: Basic and Premium.
 For each service-level option, you need to create a product and a recurring price.
-(If you want to add a one-time charge for something like a setup fee, create a third product with a one-time price.
-To keep things simple, this example doesn’t include a one-time charge.)
+To add a one-time charge for something like a setup fee, create a third product with a one-time price.

-In this example, each product bills at monthly intervals.
+Each product bills at monthly intervals.
 The price for the Basic product is 5 USD.
 The price for the Premium product is 15 USD.
+See the flat rate pricing guide for an example with three tiers.

 Create the customerClient and Server